 - In Kirby 64: The Crystal Shards The first three bosses Kirby encounters are the friends that will help him along the game.
 All of them were too close to one of Dark Matter's pieces and got possessed to attack Kirby.

 - Mega Man Star Force: Since the current incarnation of Mega Man is a boy who merges with an (Energy Being) alien, most of his enemies naturally consist of other humans who merge with other similar aliens.
-Specifically for the first two games, the evil aliens prey on the humans' negative feelings in order to manipulate them to merge with them and cause the chaos of the scenario.
-When they're defeated, most of said aliens (and the humans that bond with them) become good, or at least neutral, guys.
+Specifically, the FM-ians in the first game prey on those with loneliness in their hearts, convincing them to allow themselves to be possessed.

 - Generator Rex villain Van Kleiss gains the ability to do this after he undergoes a power upgrade.
 Nanites permeate the entirety of the world and Van Kleiss can cause them to go nuts and turn people and animals into monsters to fight Rex, one such victim being Rex's best friend.